-I am pleased to present the Company's Annual Report and the Group's Financial Statements for the year ended 31st March 2019.
-The Group Financial Statements includes the financials of the fully owned subsidiary in Papua New Guinea (PNG) - Vision Homecentres Limited.
+The Company is pleased to release the Group Financial Statements for the year ended 31st March 2019, which includes the financials of the fully owned subsidiary in Papua New Guinea - Vision Homecentres Limited.

 The Group showed strong growth with revenue increasing to \$196.3million (2018: \$180.4million) and profit after tax increasing to \$24.0million (2018: \$20.2million).